Mosh-K/Employee-Management-System/README.md

 mvn spring-boot:run
 ```

+## Initial Data

+Upon starting the server, a few employee records will be automatically created for convenience.
+These records are stored in the `employees` directory and can be viewed immediately via a GET request to the `/employees` endpoint.

 ## Testing

 The project includes several unit tests to ensure the functionality of the system.
 The tests are located in the `src/test/java/com/employee` directory.